 State-Owned Enterprises (SOE) restructuring has been on Sri Lanka's economic transformation agenda since the 1970s economic liberalisation.
-Currently, there are over 400 SOEs operating in several key sectors including power, energy, finance and insurance, water, aviation, health, and education, among others.
+Currently, there are over 400 SOEs operating in several key sectors including power, energy, finance and insurance, water, aviation, health and education, among others.
 However, it has been a politically expensive and contentious undertaking for successive governments, for several reasons such as the state having emphasised providing employment to people as part of its mandate, and state use of SOEs for its subsidisation programmes.

-The evolution of SOE policies reflects a history of broad economic and political changes the country faced in its past.
-By the late 1970s, there was a growing recognition of the financial burdens posed by SOEs by the then-Sri Lanka Freedom Party (SLFP)-led government, led by Prime Minister Sirimavo Bandaranaike, which had initially pursued socialist economic policies, nationalising key industries and enterprises.3
+The evolution of SOE policies reflect a history of broad economic and political changes the country has faced in its past.
+The 1970s in Sri Lanka marked the most notable initial shift towards privatisation influenced by global economic trends and local political changes.
+By the late 1970s, there was a growing recognition of the financial burdens posed by SOEs by the then-Sri Lanka Freedom Party (SLFP)-led government, led by Prime Minister Sirimavo Bandaranaike, which had initially pursued socialist economic policies, nationalising key industries and enterprises.

-The 1970-80s in Sri Lanka marked the most notable and initial shift towards SOE privatisation influenced by global economic trends and local political changes.
-By the mid-1970s, major economic and social activities such as banking, plantations, large scale industries, transport, insurance, telecommunications, postal services, ports, electricity, import and distribution of petroleum, roads, health, and education were either public sector monopolies or largely undertaken by public enterprises.
-The numbers of SOEs rose rapidly from 14 in 1962 to over 280 public enterprises by the mid-1980s.4
+By the mid 1970s, major economic and social activities such as banking, plantations, large scale industries, transport, insurance, telecommunications, postal services, ports, electricity, import and distribution of petroleum, roads, health, and education were either public sector monopolies or largely undertaken by public enterprises.
+The numbers of SOEs rose rapidly from 14 in 1962 to over 280 public enterprises by the mid 1980s.

-A subsequent shift towards privatisation was influenced by the global trend towards marketoriented reforms and the success stories of privatisation in other countries during this period.5 Following this trend, the introduction of the 1977 economic reforms under President J. R. Jayewardene marked a significant shift towards a more liberal economic policy.
+The shift towards privatisation was influenced by the global trend towards market-oriented reforms and the success stories of privatisation in other countries during this period.
+Following this trend, the introduction of the 1977 economic reforms under President J. R. Jayewardene marked a significant shift towards a more liberal economic policy.
 These reforms included measures to attract foreign investment, deregulate the economy, and gradually introduce privatisation of SOEs.
-The main push for SOE reforms came in the mid-1980s, following poor
+The push for SOE reforms came in the mid-1980s, following poor financial performance of SOEs due to operational inefficiencies, politically-driven recruitments, and other factors.
+The increasing burden of SOEs on the budget and an increasing push for SOE reforms by multilateral donor agencies led to SOE privatisation being announced as a state policy in 1988.
+The divestiture programme (1989-1993) included partial or full divestitures of about 43 commercial enterprises.